Riwajchalise/Law-Space-Website/pages/write-for-us.md

 Submissions do not have a word limit, but we aim for articles that are between 500 and 1,200 words.
 Our tone is intelligent but readable, with short, punchy paragraphs, selective citations, and a clear lede that will attract academic and non-academic readers alike.

-If you would like to publish a post through Law & Space, reach out directly to the editorial team at [lawandspacejournal@gmail.com](mailto:lawandspacejournal@gmail.com) or Austin Kocher at [ackocher@syr.edu](mailto:ackocher@syr.edu).
+If you would like to publish a post through Law & Space, reach out directly to the editorial team at lawandspacejournal[at]gmail.com or Austin Kocher at ackocher[at]syr.edu.

 Pitches are encouraged rather than full submissions.
 Questions are always welcome!